What to Give a Dog with Upset Stomach: 10 Remedies

 4. Give Your Dog Probiotics

-But if you have a dog with an upset stomach, you'll need to first deal with this problem until it goes away completely and starts giving probiotics only after to prevent future stomach problems.
+But if you have a dog with an upset stomach, you'll need to treat this problem until it goes away completely and then start giving probiotics to prevent future stomach problems.

-Probiotics for dogs are a great way to keep their digestive system healthy and prevent diarrhea, vomiting, and stomach upset.
+Probiotics are a great way for dogs to keep their digestive systems healthy and prevent diarrhea, vomiting, and stomach upset.

-You can use probiotic supplements, adding them once or twice a day, or choose foods with probiotics in them (e.g., yogurt).
+You can use probiotic supplements, add them once or twice a day, or choose foods with probiotics (e.g., yogurt).

 5. Avoid too Many Dog Treats